 THE LEFTY DRIESELL AWARD

-NORTHWESTERN’S BOO BUIE RECIPIENT OF THE 2024 LEFTY DRIESELL AWARD
+HOUSTON’S JOSEPH TUGLER RECIPIENT OF 2025 LEFTY DRIESELL AWARD

-Presented annually to the top defensive player in division I college basketball.
+The top defensive player in division I college basketball

 The Lefty Driesell award is named in honor of the legendary coach who spent over four decades as a head coach.